jarasmar/hfh_corona_game/README.md

 ### The Game

 The main idea was building a game to make the lockdown time pass a bit faster while tributing our key workers.
-The first day we agreed the global mantra for this pandemic is **'We are all in this together'** so making the game inclussive was our goal.
+The first day we agreed the global mantra for this pandemic is **'We are all in this together'** so making the game inclusive was our goal.
 Our character is a doctor of gender and skin tone of our choice, that runs around the world fighting the virus.

-**How it works:**
+**How it works**

 - We start by choosing our player, selecting gender and skin tone.
 - By clicking Start Game we will see our player and the game canvas.
-- Our player can jump (press space or up arrow) to avoid the virus that come towards him/her.
+- Our player can jump (press space or up arrow) to avoid the virus that comes towards him/her.
 - Every virus successfully avoided will add a point to our score.
 - Every 6 points in our score will make the game level up.
 - When we change level, we get a new continent as a background and virus start coming faster.